cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 	- SYM_VAR_REV (5′CGGGTTCWCTTGTYTGACTTCATGC3′)
 - [x] NDistem survey & name tag confirmation
 - [x] cyber security
-- [ ] talk to gabby about asking when her honors project is actually due, ask ali or rae
-	- [ ] if due in december sign up for a lab meeting to practice presentation
 - [ ] register for R-course
 	- temporal longitudinal data
 - [x] set up jupyter